-Students who wish to transfer to another major within the same course may apply to do so using the forms listed above., Applications will be determined by Faculties and will be subject to the following prescriptions:
+Students who wish to transfer to another major within the same course may apply to do so using the Intra-Faculty Changes Form (Form I).
+Applications will be determined by Faculties and will be subject to the following prescriptions:

-- (i) if the application is made after completion of the first semester but before completion of the first year, the student must have met the minimum entry level which applied for the proposed new major in the most recent admission period - (ii) If the application is made after completion of the first year, the student's eligibility will be assessed according to criteria established by Deans of Faculties and published before the close of applications each year.
+- (i) If the application is made after completion of the first semester but before completion of the first year, the student must have met the minimum entry level which applied for the proposed new major in the most recent admission period. - (ii) If the application is made after completion of the first year, the student's eligibility will be assessed according to criteria established by Deans of Faculties and published before the close of applications each year.